kennylevinsen/serve2d/README.md

 # serve2d
 A protocol detecting server, based off the https://github.com/joushou/serve2 library.
+Scroll down for installation and usage info..

 You don't like having to have to decide what port to use for a service?
 Maybe you're annoyed by a firewall that only allows traffic to port 80?
 Or even a packet inspecting one that only allows real TLS traffic on port 443, but you want to SSH through none the less?